nanoporetech/onesie/README.md

 *  correctly incrementing frame-numbers
 *  0xcafebabe end-of-frame marker
 *  changes in sampling-frequency, ASIC-id, bias-voltage, heat-sink temperature and ASIC configuration-id (aka command-id.)

+### otp-decode

+`otp-decode` accepts the byte-stream from `minion-shift` and converts the part of the output that pertains to OTP bits in the flow-cell into human-readable form, eg:

+`minion-shift -s -e -f 44000000 /dev/flowcell0 | otp_decode`

 ## Packaging and Distribution